 - The 5 daily prayers, including the sunnah prayers.
 Be punctual with praying in congregation and aim to be there before the opening takbīr. - Qiyām al-Layl (Tarāwīḥ/Tahajjud).
 Along with fasting, this is the highlight of Ramadān.
 This is the time of the year in which you can truly connect with the Qur'ān.
 Recite slowly, repeat the āyāt and feel the emotion in your heart.
 Think that Allah is talking to you directly. - Salāh al-Ḍuḥā.
-This can be read approximately 15 minutes after sunrise till 15 minutes before Zuhr.
+This can be read approximately 15 minutes after sunrise till 15 minutes before Ḥuhr.
 The Messenger of Allah said, "Whoever offers Fajr in congregation and remains seated, engaging in the remembrance of Allah until the sun has risen, and then offers two rak'ahs, he will have a reward equal to that of performing ḥajj and 'umrah."
-He said, "Complete, complete, complete (i.e. complete reward)" (Tirmidhī).
+He said, "Complete, complete, complete (i.e. complete reward)" (Tirmidhī). - As many optional (nafl) prayers possible throughout the day and night.

-(2) Qur'ān
+2 Qur'ān

-- Have an ambitious target for reciting as much Qur'ān as possible. - Along with recitation, allocate time for memorising, reviewing memorisation, learning the meanings and reflecting on the Qur'ān. - Bring the Qur'ān alive into your day.
+- Have an ambitious target for reciting as much Qur'an as possible. - Along with recitation, allocate time for memorising, reviewing memorisation, learning the meanings and reflecting on the Qur'an. - Bring the Qur'ān alive into your day.
 Have a minimum of at least one thing you will act upon based on what you recited in the day.

-(3) Dhikr
+3 Dhikr

-· Morning and evening adhkār
+• Morning and evening adhkār

 - · Adhkār after şalāh

-- · Adhkār before sleep
+- Adhkār before sleep

-- General dhikr throughout the day and night
+- · General dhikr throughout the day and night